abnerrizzi/abnerrizzi/README.md

 - 👋 Hi, I’m @abnerrizzi
 - 📫 How to reach me ... abner dot rizzi at gmail dot com
 - Prefers black terminal than colored windows;
-- There is many ways to solve a single issue, but what is cheaper ?
+- There is many ways to solve a single issue

 <!---
 abnerrizzi/abnerrizzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.